m0ru/bak/02_problemdescription.md

   won:is        [
     dc:title         "Simple easel to give away" ;
-    dc:description   "I've got an old easel lying around at my place that's mostly just catching dust.
-If there's any aspiring landscape painters that would like to have it: poke me :)"
+    dc:description   "I've got an old easel lying around at my place that is mostly just catching dust.
+If there is any aspiring landscape painters that would like to have it: poke me :)"
   ]
 ```